kornia/kornia/docs/source/get-started/training.rst

     .. code:: bash

-      accelerate config  # This will create a config file on each server accelerate launch ./trainer_classification.py --data_dir path_to_data  # This will run the script on each server
+      accelerate config  # This will create a config file on each server accelerate launch ./train/image_classifier/main.py --data_path path_to_data  # This will run the script on each server

   * With PyTorch launcher only